-ASCE members are strongly encouraged to discuss matters of concern with their immediate supervisor, department head, or mentor first.
+Professional engineers are strongly encouraged to discuss matters of concern with their immediate supervisor, department head, or mentor first.
 Such a discussion often provides valuable insight and allows for resolution of the matter within the appropriate work unit.
 Ethical behavior and practices are based upon clear, honest, effective communication and mutual trust.

-3. The Role of the ASCE Committee on Professional Conduct (CPC)
+3. The Role of various State Engineering Boards on Professional Conduct (the Board)

-The Committee on Professional Conduct consists of at least four past Society Directors.
-The CPC is charged with the responsibility of investigating complaints alleging that an ASCE member has violated the ASCE Code of Ethics.
-The CPC performs inquiries in a just and unbiased manner and recommends actions necessary for resolution.
-Every effort is made to resolve issues brought before the CPC in an expeditious manner.
+State Engineering Boards are charged with the responsibility of investigating complaints alleging that a licensee has violated the Code of Ethics.
+The Board performs inquiries in a just and unbiased manner and recommends actions necessary for resolution.
+Every effort is made to resolve issues brought before the Board in an expeditious manner.